spring-tips/java-14/README.md

 }
 ```

 Not bad eh?
-This syntax packs a whollop!
-It gives us a new object with a constructor and constructor parameters, properties, an implementation of `equals` and `toString` and more.
+This syntax packs a wallop!
+It gives us a new object with a constructor and constructor parameters, properties, implementation of `equals` and `toString` and more.
 We can instantiate an instance of this object just as with any other object.
 Try to dereference properties in the object and you'll that our constructor properties have become `id()`/`id(int)`, `name()`/`name(String)`, and `emotionalState()`/`emotionalState(int)`.
 Not bad for so little!

 Let's look at the implementation of  `PeopleService`.

 The `PeopleService` uses the `JdbcTemplate` to make short work of turning results from a database query into Java objects.
 This should be fairly straightforward if you've ever used the `JdbcTemplate` (who hasn't)?
-I've left some parts unimplemeneted so we can revisit those directly.
+I've left some parts unimplemented so we can revisit those directly.

 ```java